dressedinblack5/rk-r65/README.md

    Open QMK Toolbox as Admin and load the `.bin` file.

 3. **Enter Bootloader Mode**
-   Reset the keyboard into bootloader mode.
-(Procedure below)
+   Reset the keyboard into bootloader mode. *Procedure below*.

 4. **Flash the Firmware**
    Click 'Flash', then 'Exit DFU' once the flashing process is complete.